-Nathaniel E. David, Ph.D. and Jamie Dananberg, M.D.
+Nathaniel E. David, Ph.D. and Robert C. Goeltz II

-Pursuant to the employment agreements entered into with each of Drs.
-David and Dananberg, in the event of a change in control of the Company, the executive's equity awards (including any performance awards to the extent then-unvested based on the change in control price) will vest as to 50% of the then-unvested shares subject thereto, and the remaining unvested shares will convert to a time-based equity award which will vest in substantially equal installments on each of the first twelve monthly anniversaries of the change in control, subject to the executive's continued service through the applicable vesting date.
-In addition, in the event of a termination without "cause" or resignation for "good reason" (each, as defined in the employment agreements), in either case, that occurs within the period beginning three months prior to and ending 18 months following a change in control, subject to his execution and delivery of a release of claims against the Company, the executive will be eligible to receive: (i) an amount equal to 0.75 times the sum of the executive's annual base salary and target incentive payment, payable in a lump sum; (ii) payment or reimbursement of continued healthcare coverage for up to nine months following the date of termination; and (iii) full acceleration of his equity awards.
+Pursuant to the employment agreements in effect during 2019 with each of Dr. David and Mr. Goeltz, in the event of a change in control of the Company, the executive's equity awards (including any performance awards to the extent then-unvested based on the change in control price) will vest as to 50% of the then-unvested shares subject thereto, and the remaining unvested shares will convert to a time-based equity award which will vest in substantially equal installments on each of the first twelve monthly anniversaries of the change in control, subject to the executive's continued service through the applicable vesting date.
+In addition, in the event of a termination without "cause" or resignation for "good reason" (each, as defined in the employment agreements), in either case, that occurs within the period beginning three months prior to and ending 18 months following a change in control, subject to his execution and delivery of a release of claims against the Company, the executive would be eligible to receive: (i) an amount equal to 0.75 times the sum of the executive's annual base salary and target incentive payment, payable in a lump sum; (ii) payment or reimbursement of continued healthcare coverage for up to nine months following the date of termination; and (iii) full acceleration of his equity awards.

-The employment agreements with each of our NEOs includes a "best pay" provision, pursuant to which, in the event any payment or benefit the NEO would receive pursuant to the agreement or otherwise would be subject to an excise tax under Section 4999 of the Code, the NEO will receive the greater of (i) the full amount of such payments and benefits or (ii) a reduced amount such that no portion is subject to an excise tax under Section 4999 of the Code, whichever is more favorable to the NEO on an after-tax basis
+The employment agreements include a "best pay" provision, pursuant to which, in the event any payment or benefit the NEO would receive pursuant to the agreement or otherwise would be subject to an excise tax under Section 4999 of the Code, the NEO will receive the greater of (i) the full amount of such payments and benefits or (ii) a reduced amount such that no portion is subject to an excise tax under Section 4999 of the Code, whichever is more favorable to the NEO on an after-tax basis.